Dynamical Spin-Orbit-Based Spin Transistor: Role of the number of Floquet bands for the numerical results

 \section{Role of the number of Floquet bands for the numerical results}

 Here we present our procedure to determine the number of the necessary Floquet channel for performing numerically converged simulations.
-In the calculation of the spin current using Eq. \eqref{Flo_Ham} we need to choose a cut-off value in the sum over the Floquet side bands $n$.
+In the calculation of the spin current using Eq.~\eqref{Flo_Ham} we need to choose a cut-off value $n_{max}$ in the sum over the Floquet side bands.

+The ratio between the amplitude of the oscillating potential and the driving frequency determines the cut-off value $n_{max}$.
+As discussed in Ref.\cite{moskalets}(see chapter 3), if the amplitude of the oscillating potential is much smaller than $\hbar\Omega$, $n_{max} =1$ is sufficient for numerical calculations.
+On the other hand, if the amplitude of the oscillating potential is comparable to the driving frequency, one needs $n_{max} > 1$ for numerical calculations.

 It is essential to know the number of the bands prior to numerical calculations as the time cost of a calculation heavily depends on this number.
 To determine this number, we compute the spin current for a selected number of Floquet states $2n+1$ and change $n$ to calculate the precision defined by $\Delta I_{n} = (I_{n}- I_{n-1})/I_{n}$.
-This quantity is plotted in Fig.~\ref{floquet} for $k_{so}L = 0.2$ and $2$ and for $\Omega \tau \approx 0.1$ and $1$.
-Generally, we observe that smaller cut-off values $n$ suffice for smaller choices of $k_{so}$, as expected.
-We also find that our chosen cut-off value $n=10$ provides a sufficiently good approximation to the time-dependent currents.
+This quantity is plotted in Fig.\ref{floquet} for the system in section \ref{subsec_spin_numerics} with the parameters $k_{so}L= 0.2 $ and $2$ and for $\Omega\tau \approx 0.1$ and $1$.
+Generally, we observe that smaller cut-off values $n_{max}$ suffice for smaller choices of $k_{so}$, independent of frequency, as expected.
+At moderate values of $k_{so}$, while smaller $n_{max}$ suffice for smaller frequencies, higher $n_{max}$ is needed at higher frequencies.
+We find that our chosen cut-off value $n_{max}=10$ provides a sufficiently good approximation to the time-dependent currents for the range of parameters considered in this Paper.